next-multilingual/next-multilingual/README.md

 #### How do these files work?

-Creating and managing those files are as simple as creating a style sheet, but here are the important details:
+Creating and managing those files is as simple as creating a style sheet, but here are the important details:

-- The message files are `.properties` file.
+- The message files are `.properties` files.
 Yes, you might wonder why, but there are good reasons documented in the [design decision document](./docs/design-decisions.md).
 - To leverage some of the built-in IDE support for `.properties` files, we follow a strict naming convention: `<Page-Name>.<locale>.properties`
 - Each message must have unique keys that follow a strict naming convention: `<application identifier>.<context>.<id>` where:
   - **application identifier** must use the same value as set in `next-multilingual/config`
   - **context** must represent the context associated with the message file, for example `aboutUsPage` or `footerComponent` could be good examples of context.
 Each file can only contain 1 context and context should not be used across many files as this could cause "key collision" (non-unique keys).
   - **id** is the unique identifier in a given context (or message file).
   - Each "segment" of a key must be separated by a `.` and can only contain between 3 to 50 alphanumerical characters - we recommend using camel case for readability.
-- For pages, if you want to localize your URLs, you must include messages files that include a key with the `pageTitle` identifier.
+- For pages, if you want to localize your URLs, you must include message files that include a key with the `pageTitle` identifier.
 - For components, files are only required if you use the `useMessages` hook.
-- For messages shared across multiple components (shared messages), you need to create a "shared message component" (more details no this below)
+- For messages shared across multiple components (shared messages), you need to create a "shared message component" (more details on this below)

-Also, make sur to check your console log for warnings about potential issues with your messages.
+Also, make sure to check your console log for warnings about potential issues with your messages.
 It can be tricky to get used to how it works first, but we tried to make it easy to detect and fix problems.
 Note that those logs will only show in non-production environments.

 #### Using messages for localized URLs

 Also, as mentioned previously, there is one special key for `pages`, where the `id` is `pageTitle`.
 This message will be used both as a page title, but also as the localized URL segment of that page.
-Basically the "page title" is the human readable "short description" of your pages, and represents a segment (contained between slashes) of a URL.
+Basically the "page title" is the human readable "short description" of your page, and represents a segment (contained between slashes) of a URL.
 When used as a URL segment, following changes are applied:

 - all characters will be lowercased
 - spaces will be replaced by `-`